 #8 Poke around The Murie Science and Learning Center

-It’s just a short walk from the Visitor Center so when the rain let up for a few minutes we popped on over to check it out.
+It’s just a short walk from the Visitor Center so when the rain let up for a few minutes we popped over to check it out.
 Here they showcase the research that is ongoing in Denali National Park.
-Many of the displays were hands on designed for young and old alike.
+Many of the displays were hands-on and designed for young and old alike.

 #9 Browse the Alaska Geographic Bookstore